smrithy23/ToDoList/README.md

 A database was created to keep track of the tasks using MySQL

 ## To run
-Run helper.py to run the application
+1. Open helper.py
+2. Go to run menu and click run

 ## Things not implemented
-* Delete query does not work for database
+* Delete query does not work for deleting the task from the table
-* Tkinter was not use for UI
+* Tkinter was not use for UI - needs to be implemented
+* Allow users to add due dates to the task